ModiaSim/ModiaBase.jl/docs/src/index.md

 ## Release Notes

+### Version 0.7.6

+- Solve linear equation systems optionally with [RecursiveFactorization.jl](https://github.com/YingboMa/RecursiveFactorization.jl) instead of the default `lu!(..)` and `ldiv!(..)`.

+- Project.toml: Changed DiffRules from "~1.0" to "1", since issue with "1.2.1"
+  (leading to an error in runtests) seems to be fixed.

+- Project.toml: Added version 1 of MonteCarloMeasurements.

+- Updated used packages.

+- Tutorial slightly improved.

 ### Version 0.7.5

 - Added a restriction, so that DiffRules 1.0.2 is used, instead of 1.2.1 (which leads to an error in the test suite).